Tony Capra (aka John Capra)

 Alexandra Fish (Human Genetics), Summer 2012 – Spring 2017

-Alex’s research focused on identifying genetic variants that regulate gene expression levels, with an emphasis on both long-range regulation and interactions between variants.
-She graduated with a B.S. in Biology and a B.S. in Psychology from UNC-Chapel Hill.
+Alex’s PhD research focused on identifying genetic variants that regulate gene expression levels, with an emphasis on both long-range regulation and interactions between variants.
+She has a B.S. in Biology and a B.S. in Psychology from UNC-Chapel Hill.

 Corinne Simonti (Human Genetics), Summer 2013 – Spring 2017

-Corinne Simonti was a graduate student in the Human Genetics program at Vanderbilt University.
-Her primary interests focused on determining the genetic basis of the phenotypic differences between humans and archaic hominins.
+Corinne Simonti completed her PhD in the Human Genetics program at Vanderbilt University in 2017.
+Her primary research focused on determining the genetic basis of the phenotypic differences between humans and archaic hominins.
 She graduated with a B.S. in Genetics from the University of Georgia in 2012.

 Joanna Zhang, Undergrad Intern, Summer 2015 – Spring 2017

 Merian Gabra (Tennessee State University), Undergrad Intern, Summer 2019